KlaudiaPacewicz/Final_project_Python_ed1_2023_2024_Warsaw_ALK/labels/labels_v3/README.md

-Manual selection of samples for model training and tetsing:
+Manual selection of samples for model training and testing (excluding samples treated with other treatments from repository 1):

 * **model training** - selection of samples with uncertain labels:
    * *responder_based_on_PFS* == 1